NEW MEXICO JUNIOR COLLEGE

 90 - 100% = A 80 - 89% = B 70 - 79% = C 60 - 69% = D 0 - 59% = F

 Painting I students will usually complete 1 small painting per week (100 points each), for a total of about 12-13 paintings.
 Painting II students will complete 5 or more paintings during the semester (100 points each).

 A = 90 – 100 points

 D or F = 0 – 69 points

-Developing – The painting shows strength in several areas (see previous list) and demonstrates skills and techniques are developing but more attention needed in some areas.
+The painting shows strength in several areas (see previous list) and demonstrates skills and techniques are developing but more attention needed in particular areas discussed in class.

-Student misses 1 day of class/instruction but submits painting on time (-10 points)
+Absent 1 day of class (instruction), but submitted on time

 New Mexico Junior College’s institutional student learning outcomes represent the knowledge and abilities developed by students attending New Mexico Junior College.
 Upon completion students should achieve the following learning outcomes along with specific curriculum outcomes for respective areas of study: